Top good articles

 screen resolution

-QQVGA resolution on the phone
+QQVGA resolution on phones

-- QVGA: has a resolution of about 320 x 240 pixels.
-This resolution is used on low-priced Feature Phones such as: MOBELL M228, Nokia 150,...
+- QVGA: has a resolution of approximately 320 x 240 pixels.
+This resolution is used on inexpensive feature phones such as the MOBELL M228, Nokia 150, etc.

-• 720 x 480 pixels with 3:2 . aspect ratio
+• 720 x 480 pixels with a 3:2 aspect ratio.

-• 800 x 480 pixels with 5:3 . aspect ratio
+• 800 x 480 pixels with a 5:3 aspect ratio.

 screen resolution